chenweixiang/chenweixiang.github.io/_posts/2019-01-18-linux-kernel-reading.md

  * @head:	the head for your list.
  * @member:	the name of the list_struct within the struct.
  *
- * Iterate over list of given type, continuing from current position. (注意：包含当前的pos) */
+ * Iterate over list of given type, continuing from current position.
+(NOTE: 包含当前的pos) */
 #define list_for_each_entry_from(pos, head, member)				\
 	for (; &pos->member != (head);						\